-Before understanding SAN vs NAS, let’s discuss the two terms first.
+Before understanding SAN vs NAS, let’s discuss the two terms separately.

 SAN stands for Storage Area Network which is a centrally managed storage pool.
 With SAN, the storage traffic from the LAN can be separated which leads to an improved and efficient performance.
 Through SAN, the distribution and management of resources of the organizations is simplified.
 SAN is a dedicated host of interconnected storage devices and switches.
 The block level storage can be accessed by this high speed network.